harleypig/dotvim/docs/GLOBAL.md

 plugin defaults.
 For plugin-specific settings, refer to the respective plugin documentation.

+## Plugins

+As a general rule, if a setting is already set via a Vim setting (see [Vim Help](https://vimhelp.org)), or can be set that way, that method should be preferred.
+If a plugin is installed for other reasons (see vim-polyglot below) and manages that setting that is acceptable.

+As a general rule, CoC handles 'as you type' configuration (such as linting, syntax errors, etc.), while ALE handles autofixing (e.g., 'format on save') configuration.
+As you make changes, make sure this is not altered unless absolutely necessary.

-## CoC and ALE
+### CoC

 * CoC (Conquer of Completion) is a plugin for Vim that provides an intellisense engine for Vim.
 It manages linting, auto-completion, and more.
 For more information, see the [CoC GitHub page](https://github.com/neoclide/coc.nvim).

+### ALE

 * ALE (Asynchronous Lint Engine) is a plugin for Vim that provides linting and formatting in an asynchronous manner.
 It is not the default lint manager in Vim and should not be enabled by default unless specified.
 For more information, see the [ALE GitHub page](https://github.com/dense-analysis/ale).

-As a general rule, CoC handles linting and other 'as you type' configuration, while ALE handles autofixing (e.g., 'format on save') configuration.
-As you make changes, make sure this is not altered unless absolutely necessary.
+### vim-polyglot

 ### TODO